madanyc/workfront-learn.en/help/fusion/4-iteration-and-aggregation/introduction-to-iterators-walkthrough.md

 ---
-title: Introduction to Iterators Walkthrough
+title: Introduction to iterators walkthrough
 description: Learn how to count the number of working tasks in a project, then calculate a value for each of the task bundles, all in [!DNL Adobe Workfront Fusion].
 activity: use
 doc-type: feature video